 New York-based artist Lyle Ashton Harris engages with social and political dialogues while speaking with tenderness to his own communities about personal struggle, self-illumination, otherness, and belonging.
-In a career spanning over thirty-five years, Harris’s examinations of identity and self-portraiture have addressed the framing and representation of Black and Queer individuals, violence as a dark undercurrent of intimacy and desire, and legacy—both inherited and self-defined.
+In a career spanning over 35 years, Harris’ examinations of identity and self-portraiture have addressed the framing and representation of Black and Queer individuals, violence as a dark undercurrent of intimacy and desire, and legacy—both inherited and self-defined.

-The Queens Museum (QM) presentation marks the first museum solo exhibition of Harris’s work in New York City in over a decade, and Haynes will foreground Harris’s relationships with communities in New York through additional ephemera.
-The Queens Museum will also produce an exhibition catalogue featuring an interview between the artist and the exhibition’s co-curators alongside contributions from Nana Adusei-Poku, Roderick Ferguson, and Ariel Goldberg.
-For the first time, the publication will reproduce the entirety of Harris's Shadow Works series along with keys to the elements comprising each collage.
-Following its presentation at the Rose Art Museum in Waltham, MA, Our first and last love will travel to the Nasher Museum of Art at Duke University in Durham, NC in August 2023 before arriving at the Queens Museum in April 2024.
+The Queens Museum presentation marks the first museum solo exhibition of Harris’s work in New York City in over a decade, and Haynes will foreground Harris’ relationships with communities in New York through additional ephemera.
+QM will also produce an exhibition catalog, featuring an interview between the artist and the exhibition’s co-curators alongside contributions from Nana Adusei-Poku, Roderick Ferguson, and Ariel Goldberg.
+The publication will reproduce the entirety of the Shadow Works series, along with keys to the elements making up each collage, for the first time.
+Following its presentation at the Rose Art Museum, Our first and last love will travel to the Nasher Museum of Art at Duke University (August 2023), before arriving at the Queens Museum (April 2024).

 Lyle Ashton Harris, Obsessão II, 2017.
 Mixed media collage on panel. © Lyle Ashton Harris.
 Courtesy the artist and LGDR, New York.